What is Kamino?

 How Does the Multiply Vault Work?

-- Automated Leverage for LPs: Users deposit funds into the Multiply Vault, and Kamino borrows additional assets and reinvests them into concentrated liquidity positions (CLPs).
+Users deposit funds into the Multiply Vault, Kamino borrows additional assets and reinvests them into concentrated liquidity positions (CLPs).
 This creates the leveraged LP position for the user.

 Swap